Chart Color Schemes

 Cambooya lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As per ABS population updates for Cambooya's broader area, its population is estimated at approximately 2,565 as of February 2026.
-This figure represents an increase of 305 individuals (13.5%) since the 2021 Census, which reported a population of 2,260 people.
-The inferred resident population of 2,470, based on AreaSearch's examination of the latest ERP data release by ABS in June 2024 and an additional 11 validated new addresses since the Census date, indicates a population density ratio of 21 persons per square kilometer.
-Cambooya's growth rate of 13.5% since the 2021 census exceeds both Rest of Qld (9.1%) and the national average, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 56.99999999999999% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
+Based on ABS population updates and AreaSearch's validated new addresses, Cambooya's estimated population as of Feb 2026 is around 2565.
+This reflects a 13.5% increase since the 2021 Census, which reported 2260 people.
+The change was inferred from AreaSearch's estimate of 2470 residents following examination of ABS's latest ERP data release in June 2024 and an additional 11 validated new addresses since the Census date.
+This results in a population density ratio of 21 persons per square kilometer, providing ample space per person.
+Cambooya's growth exceeded Rest of Qld's 9.1% and the national average, marking it as a regional growth leader.
+Interstate migration contributed approximately 57% of overall population gains during recent periods.

 Frequently Asked Questions - Population